microservices-training/mule-environment-as-code/.bamboo/README.md

   - anypoint-cli looks for `node` executable, so we need to make a symlink for the `nodejs` to `node` if there is only nodes (ignore otherwise)
       -`sudo ln -s /usr/bin/nodejs /usr/bin/node`
 - Install anypoint-cli.
 Once you have Node JS, rest of the commands will be almost same
+- Please, anypoint-cli requires 'git' to work.
+So if your system does noyt have it, please install it first
   - `sudo npm install -g anypoint-cli`
 - Install JS-YAML package
   - `sudo npm install js-yaml`